-I’m Kristen Carter, a certified coach, cancer survivor, and author.
+I’m Kristen Carter, a certified coach, breast cancer survivor, and author.

 - Certified Positive Psychology Coach.